dlu-ch/dlb/doc/faq.rst

 [#ninjafilegenerators1]_
 Rōnin_ is such a higher-level build system.
 It has a structure similar to dlb and can therefore be part of a :term:`dlb script <script>`.
-However, Rōnin shares the typical :ref:`limitations <manual-explicit-is-better-than-implicit>` of declarative build descriptions; it performs a lot of "magic" (with undocumented assumptions) and cannot be extended beyond the hardcoded and limited extension interfaces.
+However, Rōnin shares the typical :ref:`limitations <usage-explicit-is-better-than-implicit>` of declarative build descriptions; it performs a lot of "magic" (with undocumented assumptions) and cannot be extended beyond the hardcoded and limited extension interfaces.